carpentries/instructor-training/instructors/instructor-notes.md

 ### Four Weeks before the Event

 - Contact your co-Trainer(s) to plan how you will co-teach.
 Suggested discussion questions include:
+  - Are all Trainers able to be present throughout the event?
+If someone needs to step away, you can request a backup co-Trainer during that time if you wish.
   - What are some useful tips and tricks to organize yourself, pace yourself, share resources, etc. while teaching?
   - How do you ensure that all trainees stay engaged and participate?
   - How can Trainers help each other (at times when we are not the active Trainer)?
 How should we communicate with each other during the training?
   - How can we address trainee challenges?
 These may include internet connectivity problems, distractions caused by working from home, etc.
-- Create an event Etherpad (using the [Etherpad template][etherpad-template]) or Google Doc (there is now a [template](https://docs.google.com/document/d/1P_w1rgdVk4SpXvILSS-ZKz8Ujqklfujpc_zHf8D-G1A/edit?usp=sharing) for that, too) and a workshop website (using the [training template][training-template]). *Be sure to check the event Etherpad or Google Doc against the curriculum as you prepare to teach, as these may not be reliably updated with curriculum changes.*
+- Create an event Etherpad using the [Etherpad template][etherpad-template]).
+(Google Doc [template](https://docs.google.com/document/d/1P_w1rgdVk4SpXvILSS-ZKz8Ujqklfujpc_zHf8D-G1A/edit?usp=sharing) may not be maintained) and a workshop website (using the [training template][training-template]). **If you find areas where the template needs to be updated,** please email suggested changes to instructor.training@carpentries.org.
+You are welcome to make quick fixes (e.g. links) yourself
-- Send Etherpad/Google Doc and website links to [training@carpentries.org](mailto:training@carpentries.org).
+- Send Etherpad/Google Doc and website links to [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org).
 - Consider forking the Instructor Training curriculum and doing all of your preparation work based on your fork so that any changes do not impact your preparation.

 ### One Week before the Event

 - Plan logistics with co-Trainer(s)
+  - Review your teaching schedule.
 - Review (or set aside time closer to the event to review) the pre-assessment survey results for your workshop
-- If teaching remotely:
+- For online events:
-  - Test videoconferencing set up with co-Trainer(s) using login credentials provided.
+  - Test videoconferencing set up using login credentials provided.
-  - Decide with co-Trainer(s) whether all Trainers should be present for the full event or if you will log on during your scheduled teaching times only.
   - Make a copy of the [Virtual Minute Cards template][minute-cards-template] and personalize for your event.
-To make a copy, click on the three dots at the top right and select "Make a copy" on the drop-down. ("Add to My Drive" will **not** create a new copy of the form, but will instead add a shortcut to the original template from your Google Drive.)
-- If teaching in person:
+  - Plan how you will have trainees watch videos.
+If you plan to play them on zoom, familiarize yourself with audio settings and consider an ad blocking strategy.
+- For in-person events:
-  - Confirm with your host that breakout rooms are available or make an alternate plan
+  - Confirm that breakout rooms are available or make an alternate plan
-  - Create a plan for printing handouts \& determine who will bring sticky notes
+  - Determine who will bring paper (if needed for concept mapping) and sticky notes (for minute cards & demonstration).
   - Make sure you are prepared for the audiovisual setup in your room with the correct dongles/connectors etc.
-  - Check on availability/timing of breaks, lunch, or any other details that matter to you
+  - Check on availability/timing of breaks, lunch, etc.
+  - Familiarize yourself with the room, building, and accessibility resources as possible.

 ### During the event

 - Take attendance.
-- Remind member trainees to fill out application (Open Training applicants have already done this).
-- Remind trainees to sign up for demo, discussion (links in [checkout checklist][checkout-checklist]).
+When marking trainees absent due to missed time, be sure to add notes describing what time was missed.
 - Monitor the Etherpad / Google Doc for questions and responses to exercises.
-- If teaching remotely: Ensure that you are logged into the Zoom room with the host key so that you can mute participants and create breakout rooms as needed.
+- For online events, ensure that you are logged into the Zoom room with the host key so that you can mute participants and create breakout rooms as needed.
-- If teaching remotely: Turn off video during long exercises and breaks and disconnect during lunch (note: you may need to re-log in with the host key if returning after disconnecting).
+- For self-organised training events, it may be necessary to remind trainees to fill out the application.

 ### Immediately after the event

-- Send a list of those who completed the training to checkout@carpentries.
+- Double check that your attendance sheet is complete.
+For self-organized events, email instructor.training@carpentries.org to be sure we have your attendance record.
-- Send an email to trainees thanking them for participating and linking to [checkout checklist][checkout-checklist].
-See template [here][post-template].
+- If you wish, you can an email to trainees thanking them for participating.
 - Review survey results and prepare to discuss at upcoming [Trainers discussion meeting][trainer-pad].
 - File any relevant issues or PRs to the [instructor training repo][training-repo].

 ### Long-term after the event

-- Join a [Trainer discussion meeting][trainer-pad] to discuss how your event went.
+- Join a [Trainer discussion meeting][trainer-pad] to share details about your event with other Trainers.
+Consider:
+  - What instructional choices did you make for this event, and why?
+  - Did anything happen that would be interesting or useful for other Trainers to know or think about?
+  - What activities worked well?
+Where were the rough patches?
+  - Is there anything you would do differently next time?

 ### Using Slides